dfki-ric-quantum/qec_pf_fkt/README.md

 - **Packing of results**: A script called `combine_to_hdf5.py` was added to store results in a single file which acts as input for the post processing pipeline.

 For scientific or reproducibility inquiries, please refer to the arXiv paper above or contact the authors listed therein.

-## Short directions for compilation and verification of compile
-If you have all the libraries available, which might well be the case, simply enter 'make'.
-This will compile codes and place them in the bin directory.
-  It will also run short tests.
-  If the tests fails, don't worry, yet: the check is for the full precision of the result and it is conceivable that different versions of gmp will give very slight differences in the last few digits of the long decimal outputs.

-Necessary libraries for ising Z include gmp, gmpxx (GNU multiprecision library)..
-The disorder realization generator needs gsl (GNU scientific library).
-  You can modify the Makefile in src/Z/ and src/generator/ if you need to clarify where those libraries sit.
-(For example, on one of the authors' computers, where gmp and gsl are installed in bizarre places, the additions to the makefile include:
-    INC		= -I/sw/include/gsl -I/sw/include/
-    LIBS	= -lgmpxx.4 -lgmp.3 -L/usr/local/lib -L/sw/lib/x86_64/ -lgsl
-  )

 ## Brief description of input format and usage
 ```text